BNA Learning Outcomes Approved by Royal Society of Biology

 Simon also serves as a public engagement ambassador at the Wellcome Centre for Integrative Neuroimaging (WIN).
 His goals include enhancing understanding of the neuroscience of language, advocating for neurodiversity and language diversity, and supporting individuals with speech and language disorders.

-Misbah FayazPivoting from an established career working with children and young people in Bristol and Birmingham, Misbah is now a final year undergraduate Neuroscience student at the University of Bristol.
-As a mature student with a background in the education sector (she holds current roles in enrichment engagement and coordination, educational facilitation, and private biology tutoring), her academic journey is enriched by a wealth of experience.
-Alongside her studies, she is also a mother to an 8-year-old.
+Misbah recently graduated with a degree in Neuroscience from the University of Bristol, after transitioning from a career working with children and young people in Bristol and Birmingham.
+As a mature student with a background in education—enrichment engagement, educational facilitation, and private biology tutoring—her academic journey was enriched by diverse experiences.
+Alongside her studies, she is also a mother to a 9-year-old.

 Spatika is currently a Gates-Cambridge Scholar at the University of Cambridge, working on how the development of the prefrontal cortex gives rise to social behaviours.
 Her research interests span mood disorders, social behaviour and the moods of poetry.
 Beyond neuroscience, Spatika is passionate about writing and science outreach and established a nation-wide science magazine initiative between 10 institutes in India.
 She was also awarded an Outreach Grant by the Society for Experimental Biology, and has written for publications at Oxford and Cambridge.